pereznetworks/WeatherX/README.md

   - 3: production build and deployment to hosting

-# My Captsone Project:  Weather forecast service
+# My Captsone Project:  WeatherX : A Weather forecast service

 GeoCoding (Search) and Geo-Location Services